-‘The Young And The Restless Spoilers For Tuesday, June 5: Abby Confronts Arturo And Summer Gets Arrested!
+‘The Young And The Restless’ Spoilers For Tuesday, June 5: Abby Confronts Arturo And Summer Gets Arrested!

 However, before Abby arrives, Summer manages to pull Arturo onto the dance floor.
 Abby sees red when she walks in and sees the pair dancing the night away.
 For her, it’s confirmation that Arturo is merely after the Newman name and nothing more.
 Things get a little chilly when Abby dumps ice cold water on her would-be lover.

-It seems as one Newman returns to Genoa City, another is dead set on leaving.
+It seems as once Newman returns to Genoa City, another is dead set on leaving.
 While Nick (Joshua Morrow) and Sharon (Sharon Case) figure out how to tell Faith (Alyvia Alyn Lind) about the big move to San Diego, Victor (Eric Braeden) is busy getting up to no good.
 Just as Nick is about the leave despite the fact that Summer only just returned, Victor surprises Nick with an injunction that keeps Nick from removing Christian from the state.
 Victor is officially suing for custody of Adam’s biological son.